-For each specific task, we created a job posting and we hired a team of people that met all of our needs and specific skill sets.
+For each specific task, we created a job posting and we hired a group of people that met all of our needs and specific skill sets.

-As the workers become experts in their task, we hired other workers for them to train and manage.
+As the workers become experts in their task, we hired other workers for them to onboard and manage.
 Once they made it to this point, we had established trust and we considered if their skill set could be used elsewhere.
-When it made sense, we added them to other teams.
+When it made sense, we added them to other groups.

-In this scenario, a worker can quit and you aren’t scrambling to rehire and retrain for weeks on end.
-You are in a controlled position where you can intelligently and swiftly fix the lost worker with someone else on your team while you recruit the next person.
+In this scenario, a worker can quit and you aren’t scrambling to go through the whole process again for weeks on end.
+You are in a controlled position where you can intelligently and swiftly fix the lost worker with someone else while you recruit the next person.

-Mistake #6: Failing to Properly Train Your Online Workers
+Mistake #6: Failing to Properly Onboard Online Workers

-Proper training is one of the most important aspects of scaling your team regardless of whether the worker is in your office or remote.
+Proper onboarding is one of the most important aspects of scaling regardless of whether the worker is in your office or remote.

-A strong and organized training process can bring the new worker up to speed and give them the tools to make a quick and lasting impact on the business.
+A strong and organized onboarding process can bring the new worker up to speed and give them the tools to make a quick and lasting impact on the business.

-You’ve just hired your worker and you are tasked with teaching them the first task that you want to outsource.
+You’ve just hired a worker and you are tasked with teaching them the first task that you want to outsource.